rishykun/6470-2015/ISSUES.md

 put help contents in modal form

 GALLERY CONTROLLER
-hide modal of gallery shoud go back to profile on mobile, make sure gallery modal doesnt exceed screen 100% hide user email if they dont want to show it
+on mobile, make sure gallery modal doesnt exceed screen 100% hide user email if they dont want to show it